 It’s time to wake- up!

 Sleep disorders are a common ailment, so if you've been tossing and turning a lot at night it may comfort you, even if slightly, to know that you're not alone in your night-time despair.
-According to Centers for Disease Control and Prevention, about 70 million adults suffer from chronic sleep problems in the United States and 40% of all American women have had a sleeping disorder at one point of their lives.
+According to the Center for Disease Control and Prevention, about 70 million adults suffer from chronic sleep problems in the United States and 40% of all American women have had a sleeping disorder at one point in their lives.

-Disrupted sleep patterns can seriously affect our health and mood, nonetheless they exert extra mental and emotional toll.
+Disrupted sleep patterns can seriously affect our health and mood, nonetheless, they exert extra mental and emotional toll.
 No need to get in a tizzy, there are ways to address sleep disorders and take back your life!
 And the first step is to identify exactly what your body is going through.
-Not getting enough sleep,as well as iterrupted sleep, is associated with metabolic healthh issues, incuding Type 2 diabetes, says a new study in The Lancet Diabetes & Endocrinology.
+Not getting enough sleep, as well as interrupted sleep is associated with metabolic health issues, including Type 2 diabetes, says a new study in The Lancet Diabetes & Endocrinology.